-- Each tax exemption revenue loss was considered separately and it was assumed that all other elements of the tax system remained unchanged; - The calculations of the revenue loss for a specific tax exemption did not consider any side effects that could result from the removal of any other exemption in another tax; - Each estimate was made in isolation.
+- Each tax exemption revenue loss was considered separately and it was assumed that all other elements of the tax system remained unchanged; - The calculations of the revenue loss for a specific tax exemption did not consider any side effects that could result from the removal of any other exemption in another tax: - Each estimate was made in isolation.
 If two or more items were eliminated within the same tax, each adjustment was computed independently; and - All estimates are only as good as the assumptions used to complete the necessary calculations.
-If little data was available, the estimates included numerous assumptions.
+If little data was available, the estimates included numerous assumptions. - For the majority of exemptions, a 2% annual growth rate was assumed for the projected fiscal year revenue loss figures.